ArenKDesai/Aren-s-Notes/os lec.md

 The device also has hidden internals, including a CPU and RAM.
 Depending on the device, this is often a microcontroller.

 A write protocol looks similar to an exchange lock ([[Concurrency]]).
 Wait for status to not be busy, write data, write command, and wait again.
 These wait instructions often wait for an interrupt so someone else can use the CPU.
 This introduces a tradeoff.
-Are interrupts better than
+Are interrupts better than polling?
+If the device is fast, the i